ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

   * 16GB LPDDR5: $159
   * 32GB LPDDR5: $239

+In the meantime the device is also listed as available at both [Allnet and Arace](https://radxa.com/products/rock5/5itx/#buy)

 The board measures 170x170mm in size as it follows the Mini-ITX standard with externally accessible connectors all on the 'back side' accompanied by an appropriate I/O shield.
 From left to right there's

   * 5.5/2.1 mm centre positive DC-IN: wide input range (voltage range not tested/confirmed yet) but [**important** to use 12V when powering 5.25" HDDs by the board](#sata-power-ports)